Skip to Main Content

 Inflexibility with school choices

 The terms of these plans are typically based on in-state tuition at one of the state’s public colleges.
-So if your child wants to go out of state or choose a private college instead, you’ll have to pay the difference between the actual costs and what you have in your prepaid tuition plan account.
+So if your child wants to go out of state or chooses a private college instead, you’ll have to pay the difference between the actual costs and what you have in your prepaid tuition plan account.

 Additionally, if your child chooses a school that isn’t covered by the plan, you may use only your original principal balance — what you paid into the plan — without any of the investment gains.

-Limitations with eligible expenses
+Limitations on eligible expenses

 Unlike a traditional 529 college savings plan, a prepaid tuition plan doesn’t allow you to use your funds to pay for things like room and board, books, supplies, equipment and special needs equipment.
-So while tuition is covered, you may want to look for other ways to save to make sure that those additional expenses are also taken care of.
+So, while tuition is covered, you may want to look for other ways to save to make sure that those additional expenses are also taken care of.

 If you end up using your prepaid tuition plan funds for ineligible expenses, your withdrawals may be taxed, and you may be subject to a 10 percent penalty.